 World Autism Awareness

-Supporting Jigsaw Trust’s stated aims of promoting understanding and knowledge of autism to the wider community, the Trust actively supports the United Nations annual World Autism Awareness Day on 2nd April each year.
+Supporting Jigsaw Trust’s stated aims of promoting understanding and knowledge of autism to the wider community, the Trust actively promotes the United Nations annual World Autism Awareness Day (2nd April each year).
 The Trust organises and takes part in numerous activities during ‘Autism Awareness Month’ including the global ‘Light it up Blue’ campaign begun by Autism Speaks in the US.
 Please see below for lots of information on which buildings/organisations are ‘going blue’ for autism this year and all the other ways you can join in this important campaign to help raise awareness of autism this April.

 WORLD AUTISM AWARENESS 2018